Samuelk-Chase/CS3450-Software-Engineering/Requirements/Business.md

 * ***Name Changes:*** Players will be able to pay to change their user name once.

 * ***Content Pass:*** A monthly pass will be offered allowing users to access special co-op and multi-player battles features which may reward unique cards.

+### Business Requirements MoSCoW Analysis:
+For version 1.0 of our project, we will largely focus on the main core single-player experience, so much of our business requirements will not be prioritized until the base gameplay of our game is finished.

+#### Must-Have:

+* Progression feature

+* Paid Model

+#### Should-Have:

+* Multiplayer

+#### Could-Have:
+* Leaderboards: Leaderboards could be implemented, but are likely more suitable after core gameplay features and mechanics are implemented.
+The game should be fun to play before trying to build a competitive scene.

+* Analytics: We could implement a way to track user information for analytic purposes as that would be helpful for the business owner to make decisions, but we don't expect this will be in version 1.0.
+We want the game to be playable before we worry about collecting data for business decisions.

+#### Won't Have:

+* Name change monetization: We won't be implementing name change monetization because we already have more important monetization strategies and don't want over monetize the game such that users view it as a money grab.

+* "Next-level Marketing": This is indeed an idea, but probably a terrible idea that would ruin the reputation of the game, but it is always an option in the future if the customer gets desperate.

+* "Character Boost Monetization": Like name change monetization we already have some standard monetization options and don't want to over-monetize the game.

 Note: Chat-GPT was used to generate some of the ideas for business requirements.
 It also wrote a few requirements such as SEO requirements, Social media Campaigns, and most of the user retention strategy.